 Farm to Fork Dinners

 GrowRIVERSIDE is a multi-stakeholder initiative to cultivate food and agricultural activities across the City of Riverside.
-GrowRIVERSIDE aims to: equip the public with tools and knowledge to create a strong marketplace for local food systems, generate opportunities for economic development, advance public policy related to food and agriculture, and provide a venue for stakeholders to network.
+GrowRIVERSIDE aims to: equip the public with tools and knowledge to create a strong marketplace for local food systems, generate opportunities for community and economic development, advance public policy related to food and agriculture, and provide a venue for stakeholders to network.

 We at GrowRIVERSIDE are excited to announce that Jordan Perkins will be speaking at the upcoming conference on March 21, 2016.
 At the 3rd Annual GrowRIVERSIDE Conference, Perkins will be focusing on the process of establishing agricultural leases.
 The difference in establishing leases between public or private landholders on one end and prospective tenant farmers[…]